-Still hard to beat the show-stopping finish at La Costa's North Course
+Still hard to beat the show-stopping finish at La Costa's Champions golf course

 No matter how good looking or smug these characters may be, there's no way they are outshining the real things.

 And there lies the scenario for La Costa Champions' first 12.
 No golfer is going to be talking about these holes after a round.
 For once you get into this closing stretch, everything that came before it sort of fades away.

 You play La Costa Champions for the 13th through 18th stretch.
 It's been that way for 40 years and it remains that way now, through multi-million dollar facelifts and corporate changeovers on the resort itself.